-- 8. The C-notch for the rack is the last part to be done.
-Measure forward from the centerline 4-5/8" for '74-'78 Mustang II manual or 5" for Mustang power rack, and up 1-1/2" and make a mark.
+- 7. The C-notch for the rack is the last part to be done.
+Measure forward from the centerline 4-5/8" for '74-'78 Mustang II power and manual or 5" for '79-'93 Mustang power rack, and up 1-1/2" and make a mark.
 Now draw a 2-1/8" radius, using your mark as the top of the radius.
-See Figure 5.
+See Figure 4.
 Trim out the material marked, leaving about 1/8" to work with, and then try the rack and the C-notch filler piece.
 Finish grind the notch for fit and location, and tack the filler pieces in place.
-Remove the rack. - 9.
+Remove the rack.
+NOTE: Depending on how the steering is hooked up, the cross-member may need to be C-notched for U-joint clearance. - 8.
 Now go ahead and finish weld all the parts in place.
 M.I.G. welding works best for this, however any type of properly done arc welding will be fine.
 Weld the crossmember and spring towers all around.
 The spring towers can also be welded on the inside of the vertical gussets on the sides of the frame rails.
-Weld all around the rack C-notch fillers also. - 10.
+Weld all around the rack C-notch fillers also. - 9.
 If you are using stock components, you will need to install strut rod brackets, part no. MP-003-1, purchased separately.
-Continue on to Step 11.
+Continue on to Step 10.
 If not, then you are finished and proceed on to the assembly and alignment of your suspension.